EternityForest/SG1/README.md

 Call after getting a packet.
 Returns true if message was a real SG1 encoded message on our channel key, and decodes the actual payload into data and datalen.

+Note that this will return true if the message was short beacon frame as well.
+In the case of beacons, the data will always be 0.

 ### int32_t radio.getFEI()
 Return the radio's measured frequency offset in Hz.
 If you have a particular two radios that don't seem to get along, you cat use this.